awong234/population_from_scat_model/tasks.md

         * Edits done in ArcMap, see log
 * [ ] Clean 2016
 * [ ] Format for analysis
+    * [ ] Get grid overlay over tracks
     * [ ] Get interval between visits as data. **IMPORTANT**, as we're adjusting theta to be site-specific *daily deposition rate*
     * [ ] Get index of transects as data, for transect-level effect.
 Not sure the utility for prediction, though, since other parts of ADK are unreferenced to transect

 ## Scat Data

 * [ ] Make scats inherit location from nearest point in corresponding track.
+* [ ] Reference scats to grid cells, indicate whether first, second, third, etc. replicate.

 ## Covariate Data

 * [ ] Format spatial habitat covariate.
     * Reduce resolution to 50m, pull out relevant habitat types.
 Do this during runtime for null model, and model with transect effect

+## Grid Overlay

+* [ ] For spatial prediction, will need a 50m x 50m grid over all prediction areas.
+This means masking out the towns and water bodies.
+Do this in ArcMap.

 ## Analysis